Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

 Decoding is achieved using ML decoding ~\cite{gallager}.
 The decoder goes through all $\binom{N}{K}$ possible sets of size $K$, where $K$ is the size of the defective set, and chooses the set that is most likely.
 The decoding rule is thus defined by: given the tests'outcomes $Y^T$, choose $\omega^*$ for which

-i.e., choose the set for which the given $Y^T$ is most likely given $\omega$.
+i.e., choose the set for which the given $Y^T$ is most likely\footnote{When two or more sets are in tie, the decoder can choose any of those sets.
+This is accounted for in the probability of error analysis.} given $\omega$.
 An error occurs if any set other than the true defective set is more likely.
-This ML decoder is a minimum probability of error decoder assuming uniform prior on the input messages (The defective sets).
+This ML decoder minimizes the error probability assuming uniform prior on the input messages (defective sets).
 Next, we derive an upper bound on the average error probability of the ML decoder, where the average is taken over defective sets and ensembles of codewords.